sappelhoff/sappelhoff/README.md

 ### Hi there 👋

-I am currently pursuing my PhD in cognitive neuroscience at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin.
+I am a postdoctoral researcher in cognitive neuroscience at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin.

 Here are a few links where you can learn more about me.